 You might also be interested in

-It has been one year since we launched the Firstbeat Sports Sensor and Live app – introducing our most flexible, efficient and in-depth internal load monitoring solution yet with the aim to bring true mobility to coaching.
+It has been one year since we launched the Firstbeat Sports app and Sensor – introducing our most flexible, efficient and in-depth internal load monitoring solution yet with the aim to bring true mobility to coaching.